 Hey!
 Glad you dropped over to my about section.

-I’m Jonathan and I’ve invested the last two years learning everything I can about typography and lettering.
-I’m still a student of this topic but I’m certain I’ll be of value to your brand.
+I’m Jonathan and I’ve invested the last four years learning everything I can about custom lettering, graphic design, and content and social media marketing.
+I’m still a student of these topics but I’m certain I’ll be of value to your brand.
 I’m interested in growing fast, learning fast and giving your project the 100% attention it deserves.

 And I’m here to help you transform your brand’s message into a beautiful typographic visual, so you can sell more, engage more and inspire the people surrounding your brand.